 Surface Water Systems

 In surface water systems, it can be difficult to collect samples at an intake that are a great distance from shore.
 However, near shore samples are not recommended as they can be subject to increased turbidity, algal blooms and bacteria and do not accurately represent the water quality at the intake.

+Accordingly, the following is recommended:

 Systems with high, intermediate and low level intakes in the water body can use different levels simultaneously as source water for treatment.
 The level(s) used may be different depending on the period of the year.
 For these reasons, samples are generally taken after non-chemical addition screening, pre-sedimentation, wet well storage and low lift pumping to the treatment facility.
 These samples will reflect any changes in source water quality resulting from these activities but are not expected to greatly alter the quality of the water for the purpose of regulatory sampling.